Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

     _Hint:_ Download as many files as needed for your region!

 ## Installation
-* All downloaded files are in the user's download directory.
+* All downloaded files are saved in the user's download directory.
-* Find the file `QMapShack_Install_Windows64bit__1.7.2.exe` in the download directory.
+* Find the file `QMapShack_Install_Windows64bit__1.9.1.exe` in the download directory.
 * Start this installation file by double-clicking the filename.
 * Confirm the information in the first installation windows.
 * In the `Select Components window`, select `MSVC ++ 2013 SP1 runtime` (this can be omitted if